-The member for Alfred Cove submitted that more weight should be placed on community support and the willingness of ratepayers to pay for SUPP projects.
-The Authority's view is that the current evaluation and selection process has been improved by the recent change to survey ratepayers about their support to contribute to the costs of underground power in their area.
+In response to the Authority's issues paper, the member for Alfred Cove, Dr Janet Woollard MLA, submitted that more weight should be placed on community support and the willingness of ratepayers to pay for SUPP projects.
+The Authority's view in the draft report was that the current evaluation and selection process has been improved by the recent change to survey ratepayers about their support to contribute to the costs of underground power in their area.